SofieThi/STH_Language/assignment_4/README.md

 Results: Getting two text documents with two classification reports showing how good each model is at prediction whether a comment is toxic/1 or non toxic/0

-The first script with the LogisticRegression classifier (assign_lr.py) had an accuracy of 72%

-The second script with the classification using deep learning methods (assign_dl.py) had a much higher accuracy score of 97%

-The reason for the higher accuracy ...
+The first script with the LogisticRegression classifier (assign_lr.py) had an accuracy of 72%.
+Unsurprisingly, this simpler model's accuracy is beaten by the deep learning model.
+The second script with the classification using deep learning methods (assign_dl.py), thus, had a much higher accuracy score of 97%.
+This is because, with deep learning methods, you need to convert the next to numbers.
+The most efficient way is with word embeddings, since it gives valuable linguistic information (semantic, grammatical) about the word and it's relationship to other words.
+This is fed into the classifier and improves the classifier model and its ability to generalize.